-Introduction of linear algebra related to EC & EE engineering applications.
+Introduction of linear algebra related to Mechanical Engineering applications:

 Elementary row transformation of a matrix, Rank of a matrix.
-Consistency and Solution of system of linear equations - Gauss-elimination method, Gauss-Jordan method and approximate solution by Gauss-Seidel method.
-Eigenvalues and Eigenvectors, Rayleigh's power method to find the dominant Eigenvalue and Eigenvector.
+Consistency and solution of a system of linear equations - Gauss-elimination method, Gauss-Jordan method and approximate solution by Gauss-Seidel method.
+Eigen values and Eigenvectors, Rayleigh's power method to find the dominant Eigen value and Eigenvector.

-Self-Study: Volume by triple integration, Center of gravity.
-Solution of system of equations by Gauss-Jacobi iterative method.
+Self-Study: Solution of a system of equations by Gauss-Jacobi iterative method.
 Inverse of a square matrix by Cayley- Hamilton theorem.